 Scientific and technical review will be conducted from May – June 2019.
 The Alzheimer’s Association will lead a second-tier review with leading research experts to evaluate each program during June 2019.
 Funding will be awarded by August 30, 2019.

 Create and submit your LOI online at https://proposalcentral.altum.com.

-LOI Review Procedures (Note: Feedback is not provided at the LOI stage for LOIs not invited to submit a full application.)
+LOI Review Procedures: (Please note: Feedback is not provided at the LOI stage for LOIs not invited to submit a full application.)

 All LOIs will be evaluated prior to invitation.
 Only LOIs that meet program specific guidelines will be invited to submit full applications.
-LOIs will also be reviewed by the Alzheimer's Association Medical and Scientific Advisory Council with special attention to:
+LOIs will also be reviewed by the Alzheimer's Association panel of experts with special attention to:

 - Demonstrable innovation/novelty of the proposed project (especially in the context of the PIs recently funded work)

 - Alignment with the research priorities of the Alzheimer's Association